pingswept/how-to-make-stuff/overview.md

 For example, for the original Tesla Roadster, the requirement was that the car go 0-60 in under 4 seconds, because this what its high-performance competitors could do.
 When trying to hit this requirement, Tesla found that the best 2-speed transmission they could build couldn't survive the torque required to get under 4 seconds.
 They shipped the first 100 or so cars with a single-speed transmission that could handle the torque and offered to replace the transmissions once a two-speed transmission was developed.

 Sometimes, requirements can lead you toward obsession with quantification.
 "Must be painted bright pink" is a legitimate requirement.

+### Safety ###

+As you learn to use different tools and start building bigger stuff, you should start adopting a mature attitude about safety.
+When you're working in a shop, if you see someone doing something that looks unsafe to you, you will probably feel uncomfortable asking them to stop.
+You should do it anyway.

+Here's what that sounds like: "Hey, that seems unsafe to me.
+Are you sure that's the best way to do that?"

+You should want other people to help keep you safe.
+If someone questions whether what you are doing is safe, you should realize that they have already overcome a threshold of "this looks so dangerous that I should bother this person, even though it makes me uncomfortable to do so."